Aseel1612/Asal_Evaluation_System/README.md

   * locators: is used to store the locators for various web elements that the test scripts will interact with.

-  * pages: this directory houses classes corresponding to various application pages, such as BasePage, LoginPage, EvaluationPage, and MyTeamPage.
+  * pages: this directory houses classes corresponding to various application pages, such as BasePage, LoginPage, EvaluationPage, HistoryBage and MyTeamPage.
 It also includes a data_generator script, which is designed to randomly generate ratings and comments for both manager and employee evaluations.

 - tests

   * test_employee: This folder contains the test cases designed to assess the functionality of the employee evaluation system.